aspose-cells/Aspose.Cells-API-References/english/nodejs-cpp/aboveaverage/_index.md

 ### isEqualAverage() {#isEqualAverage--}

+<b>@deprecated.</b> Please use the 'isEqualAverage' property instead.
 Get or set the flag indicating whether the 'aboveAverage' and 'belowAverage' criteria is inclusive of the average itself, or exclusive of that value. 'true' indicates to include the average value in the criteria.
 Default value is false.

 ```javascript
 isEqualAverage() : boolean;